The PR BlogDigital PRInfluencers & AudiencesHow To Write a Blogger Outreach Email (Including Two Scripts)

 Influencer Marketing

-Influencer advertising = The influencer will publish the brand’s pre-made content in their channels.
+Influencer advertising = the influencer will publish the brand’s pre-made content in their channels.

-Influencer sponsorship = The influencer will read a script to convey an offering following the brand’s instructions.
+Influencer sponsorship = the influencer will read a script to convey an offering following the brand’s instructions.

 Influencer Relations

-Influencer collaboration = The influencer showcases the brand’s offering by creating content similar to the influencer’s regular content.
+Influencer collaboration = the influencer showcases the brand’s offering by creating content similar to the influencer’s regular content.

 Advertising and sponsorships are what we typically refer to as influencer marketing.
 Collaborations and outreach are typically referred to as influencer relations.

 Organisations looking to utilise the potential reach of relevant influencers will be wise to pay attention to these distinctions.
-1See also The Influencers in Public Relations (Doctor Spin).
+2Silfwer, J. (2020, January 15).
+The Influencers in Public Relations.
+Doctor Spin | The PR Blog. https://doctorspin.net/influencers-in-public-relations/

 ANNOTATIONS